Montrose F.C.: International capped players

 Bold denotes player still actively playing international football.

 In November 2022, former Montrose forward, Martin Boyle was named as a member of the Australia squad at the 2022 World Cup.
-He is the only the third former Montrose player to have also been a member of a World Cup squad, with the others being Jimmy Rooney, a member of the Australia squad at the 1974 World Cup, and Marvin Andrews, a member of the Trinidad and Tobago squad at the 2006 World Cup.
+He is only the third former Montrose player to have also been a member of a World Cup squad, with the others being Jimmy Rooney, a member of the Australia squad at the 1974 World Cup, and Marvin Andrews, a member of the Trinidad and Tobago squad at the 2006 World Cup.
 Unfortunately, both Boyle and Andrews sustained injuries prior their respective World Cups and thus Rooney is the only former Montrose player to actually play in the World Cup.

 Other notable players

 Bold denotes player still actively playing with the club.
 Those in italics are inductees in the Montrose Hall of Fame.